auth0/docs/articles/email/liquid-syntax.md

 `Hello {{ name }}!`

-You can further customize your output by using [filters](https://github.com/Shopify/liquid/wiki/Liquid-for-Designers#standard-filters), which are simple methods.
+You can further customize the appearance of your output by using [filters](https://github.com/Shopify/liquid/wiki/Liquid-for-Designers#standard-filters), which are simple methods.

 `Hello {{name | upcase}}!`

 The first parameter the filter takes is the output of the left side of the filter.
 The return value will be used as the new left-hand side value if there is a second filter present.
 When there are no more filters, the template will receive and render the final string.

 ### Liquid Markup: Tag